harrelfe/blogdown/content/post/errmed.md

 restricted cubic spline function to consumption to estimate the continuous dose-response curve.

+<a class="anchor" id="dbpcut"></a>
-The NEJM <a name="dbpcut"></a> keeps giving us great teaching examples with its 2017-08-03 edition.
+The NEJM keeps giving us great teaching examples with its 2017-08-03 edition.
 In [Angiotensin II for the treatment of vasodilatory shock](http://www.nejm.org/doi/full/10.1056/NEJMoa1704154) by Ashish Khanna et al, the authors constructed a bizarre response variable: "The primary end point was a response with respect to mean arterial pressure